Sarjil/BBproblems/README.md

 2 BBcurrencyexchange

   I built upon what I talked about and implemented the cache.
-There is an alternative version of the cache that could be implemented that would save the path it took last time and only clear the cache when a new currency trade route was added.
+There is an alternative version of the cache that could be implemented that would save the path it took last time and only clear the cache when a new currency trade route was added or deleted.
 As of now whenever a direct transfer is updated my cache will remove the shortcuts that used that direct transfer as part of their paths.

   ![bbcurrencyexchange.png](bbcurrencyexchange.png)